Serenity Gathering Review: Experiences Amongst The Yucca Brevifolia

 Photos and words by Mitchell Aaron Gross

 Off 29 Palms Rd in the Yucca Valley lies the Joshua Tree Retreat Center, the new home of Serenity Gathering.
 The entrance consisted of a dirt road off 29 Palms and marked with a sign slightly larger than a pizza box from Costco and extremely friendly staff members who greeted me with hugs.
-At this point the medicated gummy bears I had earlier began to set in and things got a little fuzzy.
 I checked in for media and immediately got back into my car and cracked beer as I pulled into the campground.
-After successfully lighting a joint in the wind, I began setting up my tent when I was approached by a gorgeous human with dreadlocks who identified herself as “Sam from Big Sur”.
-She was currently “traveling”.
-I was offered tequila and help “pitching my tent” (comedic pause).
-At this point it’s important to mentioned the logistics of how I got to a beautiful campground and found myself stoned drinking a beer in the presence of such a beautiful creature.
+I began setting up my tent when I was approached by a gorgeous human with dreadlocks who identified herself as “Sam from Big Sur”.
+She was currently traveling.
+I was offered tequila and help pitching my tent.
+At this point it’s important to mentioned the logistics of how I got to a beautiful campground and found myself drinking a beer in the presence of such a beautiful creature.

 How to Get There

 Joshua Tree Retreat Center is located in the Yucca Valley, relatively accessible from Los Angeles, San Diego, and Phoenix.
 GPS the address given to you and you will have no issues finding it.